Is Wealthfront Legit?

 Initial Public Offerings: Not available.

-Fractional Shares: Available in brokerage and Direct S&P accounts, but not in robo accounts.
+Fractional Shares: Available in brokerage and direct indexing accounts but not in robo accounts.

 Recommendations

-Small Accounts: Wealthfront’s robo and cash accounts are good for small investors.
+Small Accounts: Robo and cash accounts with Wealthfront are highly recommended

-Frequent Stock Trading: Interactive Brokers is a better option due to Wealthfront’s limited tools.
+Frequent Stock Trading: Due to limited software, Interactive Brokers is a better

-Mutual Funds: Charles Schwab is a better choice for mutual funds.
+Mutual Funds: Charles Schwab is a better option for mutual funds.

 Wealthfront Review Verdict